 Piero Lissoni becomes the company’s art director.

-Lema Contract is born, the department dedicated to large supplies.
-From multi-apartment to retail, hotels and the corporate sector, Lema offers custom-made solutions for luxurious projects worldwide.
+LEMA Contract is born, the department dedicated to large supplies.
+From multi-apartment to retail, hotels and the corporate sector, LEMA offers custom-made solutions for luxurious projects worldwide.

 From a product range focused on systems and furnishing accessories, a more varied home collection is conceived.
 This transition is marked by the collaborations with important Italian designers like Roberto Lazzeroni, Studio Kairos, Ludovica and Roberto Palomba.
-Lema Contract begins collaborating with Vodafone, which will lead the firm to supply the furniture for all sales points of the telephone brand.
+LEMA Contract begins collaborating with Vodafone, which will lead the firm to supply the furniture for all sales points of the telephone brand.

-Lema’s home archetype takes shape.
-The brand is expressed through a lifestyle inspired by a sophisticated and modern approach of living.
-The new projects are signed by renowned names in the interational design sector that enrich Lema’s catalogue every year.
-Among these, Werner Aisslinger, Gordon Guillaumier, Ferruccio Laviani, Lucidi Pevere, Nendo, Neri&Hu, RawEdges, Francesco Rota, Tokujin Yoshioka.
-Lema Contract signs the project for the rooms of the prestigious Bulgari Knightsbridge Palace Hotel in London.
+LEMA’s Home archetype takes shape.
+The brand is expressed through a lifestyle inspired by a sophisticated and modern approach to living.
+The new projects are designed by renowned names in the international design sector that enrich LEMA’s catalogue every year.
+Among these are Werner Aisslinger, Gordon Guillaumier, Ferruccio Laviani, Lucidi Pevere, Nendo, Neri&Hu, RawEdges, Francesco Rota and Tokujin Yoshioka.
+LEMA Contract signs the project for the rooms of the prestigious Bulgari Knightsbridge Palace Hotel in London.